-Future Makers Overview
+Future Makers

-Future Makers is an innovative partnership between Queensland Museum and Shell's QGC business aiming to increase awareness and understanding of the value of science, technology, engineering and maths (STEM) education and skills in Queensland.
+Future Makers is an innovative partnership between Queensland Museum Network and Shell's QGC business aiming to increase awareness and understanding of the value of science, technology, engineering and maths (STEM) education and skills in Queensland.

 This partnership aims to engage and inspire people with the wonder of science, and increase the participation and performance of students in STEM-related subjects and careers - creating a highly capable workforce for the future.
-The program has a particular focus in the Gladstone and Western Downs regions.